-- 4.4.1.
-Setting ambitious but achievable academic expectations and supporting pupils to achieve positive outcomes - 4.4.2.
-Delivering high quality teaching and adapting the curriculum so that it is coherently sequenced to meet all pupils' needs, starting points and aspirations for the future.
+4.4.1.
+Setting ambitious but achievable academic expectations and supporting children to achieve positive outcomes

-- 4.4.3.
-The progress and development of every pupil in their class, including where pupils access support from teaching assistants or specialist staff - 4.4.4.
-Working closely with any additional adults within the setting to assess, plan, do and review support and intervention for each pupil with SEND in their class - 4.4.5.
-Working in partnership with parent/carers, health professionals, therapists, social workers and other providers or agencies to secure the best outcomes for pupils - 4.4.6.
-Working with the SENCO to review each pupil's progress and development and decide on any changes to provision - 4.4.7.
-Assessing the learning and development of pupils in line with academy policy
+- 4.4.2.
+Delivering high quality teaching and adapting the curriculum so that it is coherently sequenced to meet all children' needs, starting points and aspirations for the future. - 4.4.3.
+The progress and development of every child in their class, including where children access support from teaching assistants or specialist staff - 4.4.4.
+Working closely with any additional adults within the setting to assess, plan, do and review support and intervention for each child with SEND in their class - 4.4.5.
+Working in partnership with parent/carers, health professionals, therapists, social workers and other providers or agencies to secure the best outcomes for children - 4.4.6.
+Working with the SENCO to review each child's progress and development and decide on any changes to provision - 4.4.7.
+Assessing the learning and development of children in line with academy policy - 4.4.8.
+Teachers will make regular assessments of the progress of all children and identify those who need additional support or adjustments.